-The mission of the Sundance Family Foundation is to support youth development and strengthen family stability.
+The mission of the Sundance Family Foundation is to accelerate youth development and strengthen family stability.

-Grants are not being accepted for International Projects.
+Grants requests are not accepted for International Projects.

 Phone: (612) 822-8580

 MINNESOTA WORKFORCE STATISTICS: TO BE BROKEN AND IMPROVED!

 IMPACT INVESTING PANEL FEB 13, 2020

 Click HERE to download the White Paper outlining the Youth Social Entrepreneurship (YSE) model: combining workforce readiness with social/emotional and community engagement that helps youth and young adults also develop personal agency and social capital.

 Sundance Supports an evidence-based approach to sustainable investing.
 Read the white paper here!